devfii/tf-modules/local-module/README.md

 - Security Group Rule

 The two modules are used in the Terraform configuration to create a security group and rules.

-This repo is a companion repo to [Understanding Terraform Modules](https://medium.com/@emmanuelkoomson).